Drunk driving (OWI) convictions have significant impacts on your commercial driver license (CDL)

 Undoubtedly an OWI has a significant negative impact on your CDL.
 Certainly, police must follow the same constitutional principles that apply in a “normal” drunk driving case.
 Surely, there must be a valid stop.
 Obviously there must be a valid arrest.
 Even though the required BAC is .04, rather than .08, the driver does not have a lower expectation of privacy.

-Finally – contact drunk driving defense firm Meyer Van Severen, S.C.
+Finally – contact drunk driving defense firm Van Severen Law Office

 What’s the impact of an OWI on your CDL?
 Hopefully this article helped.
 But reading our article isn’t all you need to do.
 We believe that the assistance of a top criminal defense attorney is crucial in defending drunk driving cases.
-At Meyer Van Severen, we recognize you’re fighting for your life.
+At Van Severen Law Office, we recognize you’re fighting for your life.
 Finally – contact us at (414) 270-0202 to discuss your case.